-- Add dry ingredients and mix until it forms a stiff dough.
-Add an additional tablespoon flour if the dough is not thick enough.
+- Add dry ingredients and mix until a stiff dough forms.
+Add an additional tablespoon flour if the dough is too soft.

 - Stir in ¾ cup chocolate chips/chunks* by hand until evenly incorporated.
 Save the remaining chocolate chunks for the top and also for drizzles.* use chocolate chunks, chocolate chips or a blend of the two

 - Scoop into 12 equal size balls, place each ball in the prepared muffin tin.
 Press a chocolate chunk or two into the top of each cookie ball.